reactjs/react.dev/beta/src/pages/apis/useref.md

 <DeepDive title="How to avoid null checks when initializing useRef later">

-If use a type checker and don't want to always check for `null`, you can try a pattern like this instead:
+If you use a type checker and don't want to always check for `null`, you can try a pattern like this instead:

 ```js
 function Video() {